godcong/paginator/README.md

 })
 ```

-4. Iterator is a interface for custom used
+4. (Optional)Iterator is a interface for custom used
 ```go
 // The hook results will add to iterator for range type pageExample struct {